cms-opendata-workshop/workshop2023-lesson-cms-detector/_episodes/02-tracker.md

 questions:
 - "What is the tracker and how does it work?"
 objectives:
-- "Learn about the tracker, what it measure, and how it works."
+- "Learn about the tracker, what it measures, and how it works."
 keypoints:
 - "A particle emerging from the collision and travelling outwards will first encounter the tracking system, made of silicon pixels and silicon strip detectors."
 - "The tracker accurately measures the positions of passing charged particles allowing physicists to reconstruct their tracks."